 The Beast of Yucca Flats – also known as Atomic Monster: The Beast of Yucca Flats – is a 1961 American science fiction horror film written, edited and directed by Coleman Francis.
 It stars Swedish former wrestler Tor Johnson, Douglas Mellor, and Barbara Francis.

+Many critics have characterised it as one of the worst science fiction horror films made.
 The movie was filmed without a soundtrack.
 Narration, voiceovers and some sound effects were added in post-production.
 To avoid having to synchronize the audio to the picture, characters only speak when their faces are either off-screen or not clearly visible due to darkness or distance.

 A documentary, No Dialogue Necessary: Making the Beast of Yucca Flats was released in 2011.